awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 + The **ClusterName** in your worker node AWS CloudFormation template does not exactly match the name of the cluster you want your worker nodes to join\.
 Passing an incorrect value to this field results in an incorrect configuration of the worker node's `/var/lib/kubelet/kubeconfig` file, and the nodes will not join the cluster\.
 + The worker node is not tagged as being *owned* by the cluster\.
 Your worker nodes must have the following tag applied to them, where `<cluster_name>` is replaced with the name of your cluster\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html)
++ The worker nodes may not be able to access the cluster using a public IP address\.
+Ensure that worker nodes deployed in public subnets are assigned a public IP address\.
+If not, you can associate an elastic IP address to a worker node after it's launched\.
+For more information, see [Associating an Elastic IP Address with a Running Instance or Network Interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating)\.
+If the public subnet is not set to automatically assign public IP addresses to instances deployed to it, then we recommend enabling that setting\.
+For more information, see [Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
+If the worker node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that has a public IP address assigned to it\.

 ## Unauthorized or Access Denied \(`kubectl`\)<a name="unauthorized"></a>